camunda-community-hub/camunda-7-cockpit-plugin-statistics/README.md

 ## Known issues

-- Problems with queries on db2
 - Problems with "timing"-tab concerning a high count of activity or process instance start or end events

 ## Roadmap

 **features we are working on**

-- feedback mechanism
-- drill-in/out for process instance / activity pie charts
 - overlay information for rendered process diagram
 - more analytics graphs
-- general refactoring
-- tests
+- migration to version 7.2.0

 **todo**

 - implement some kind of caching mechanism
 - implement a generic dashboard mechanism
 - implement further graphs
-- migration to version 7.2.0
 - more tests

 **done**

+- db query tests for different databases
+- drill-in/out for process instance / activity pie charts
+- feedback mechanism
+- general refactoring
 - chart showing start and end times of process instances and activities per process definition
 - chart showing start and end times of process instances and activities (all available)
 - piechart of running, ended and failed process instances (all available)